Rob Belloir

-Robert Edward Belloir (born July 13, 1948), is a former professional baseball player.
-Born in Heidelberg, West Germany, he was the 25th German-born player in Major League Baseball.
+Robert Edward Belloir (July 13, 1948 – November 13, 2023) was an American professional baseball player.
+Born in Heidelberg, Germany, he was the 25th German-born player in Major League Baseball.

 Belloir attended Southwest High School in Atlanta where he played multiple sports while working as an usher at Ponce de Leon Park and Atlanta Stadium.
 He attended Mercer University on a basketball scholarship and played both college baseball and college basketball for the Mercer Bears.
 He would go on to receive a degree in English from Mercer in 1970.

 Belloir was drafted out of Mercer by the Cleveland Indians in the eighth round of the 1969 Major League Baseball Draft.
 He batted .233 with three home runs in five and a half seasons.

 Belloir was drafted into the United States Army and, for two years, did not pick up a baseball.
 His time in the Army included a six month deployment to Vietnam.